Water Self-Dissociation is Insensitive to Nanoscale Environments: Results and discussion

 To enforce a full separation of the ions, a new reaction coordinate can be defined composed of the proton coordination of two different, distant oxygen atoms, $n_H(1)$ and $n_H(2)$.
 By setting the reaction coordinate as the difference between these two, $\xi(\Delta n_H) = n_H(2) - n_H(1)$, and sampling the phase space from $\xi$=0 to $\xi$=2, it is possible to drive a proton from a given water molecule (containing oxygen 1) to another chosen molecule (containing oxygen 2) lying far away, thus producing a well separated OH$^-$-H$_3$O$^+$ pair.
 The distance between these two water molecules may slightly vary during the process, however, their diffusion is negligible within the elapsed time.

-Figure \ref{sep-profile}a presents the free-energy resulting from this scheme (blue curve) with oxygens 1 and 2 initially separated by $\sim$8 \AA.
+Figure \ref{sep-profile}a presents the free energy resulting from this scheme (blue curve) with oxygens 1 and 2 initially separated by $\sim$8 \AA.
 In addition, the profile obtained earlier is also shown in red on the right panel for easy comparison.
 To interpret the free-energy curve in blue, it is first important to identify the reaction endpoint.
-This can be associated with a value of $n_H$ equal to the coordination number corresponding to aqueous OH$^-$ in the bulk phase, which, according to our simulations, turns out to be around 1.35 \cite{jpcl}.
+This can be associated with a value of $n_H$ equal to the coordination number corresponding to free aqueous OH$^-$ in the bulk phase, which, according to our simulations, turns out to be around 1.35 \cite{jpcl}.
 Figure \ref{sep-profile}c shows that this coordinate effectively draws the hydroxide and hydronium species apart over the target distance.
 In Figure \ref{sep-profile}d, $n_H(1)$ and $n_H(2)$ are plotted as a function of the global reaction coordinate $\xi$.
 In particular, $n_H(1)$ reaches a value of 1.35 when $\xi \sim$ 1.4, implying that at this point the reaction is complete.
-In this region the free energy profile comes to a plateau at an energy that corresponds almost exactly to the value of $\Delta G_d$ resulting from the sampling based on the proton coordination of a single oxygen, shown in the same graph.
-All in all the comparison of both curves in Figures \ref{sep-profile}a and \ref{sep-profile}b provides two fundamental insights: (i) the spatial decorrelation of the nascent H$_3$O$^+$ and OH$^-$ ions contributes a negligible fraction of the overall free-energy, meaning that the barrier is dominated by the dissociation step involving breaking the covalent bond that produces the contact ion-pair; (ii) a complete separation of the ions, attainable through the global reaction coordinate $\xi$, is needed to reach a (metastable) flat region in the free-energy profile, that is not observed with the adoption of a reaction coordinate based on a single oxygen atom.
+In this region the free-energy profile comes to a plateau at an energy that corresponds almost exactly to the value of $\Delta G_d$ resulting from the sampling based on the proton coordination of a single oxygen, shown in the same graph.
+The 2D free-energy surfaces recently reported by Joutsuka shed further light on this discussion: they indicate that, upon dissociation, once the coordination number has reached its final value of $\sim 1.3$, the free energy turns out to be quite flat for separations extending between $\sim$2.5 and $\sim$ 7 \AA \cite{joutsuka}.
+For the model of 256 molecules, a small stabilization, in the order of 1-2 kcal/mol, occurs when the separation increases to 9 \AA, concertedly with a rearrangement of the hydrogen bond network.
+This represents a smooth minimum in the global free-energy landscape which is hard to detect in the smaller models.
+Aside from this, a modest size dependence was found: the qualitative features of the potential of mean force remained unchanged with respect to the system of 64 molecules, with quantitative differences not larger than 2 kcal/mol \cite{joutsuka}.
+It is to be noticed that the value of $n_H$ corresponding to the free-energy minimum identified in the largest system, of 1.27, is essentially the same that gives the inflection point in Figure \ref{sep-profile}a.
+The quality of the free-energy curve produced with our 1D coordinate appears thus comparable to the one resulting from the 2D potential of mean force, but at a much lower computational cost.
+Yet, as a consequence of the supercell size which prevents from reaching separations beyond $\sim$ 7 \AA, this minimum is unseen in our simulations.
+Whether our 1D reaction coordinate $\xi$ is able to reproduce this minimum for larger sizes will be the subject of future work.